TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 5/Song of Solomon 5.7.md

 ---

-The watchmen that go about the city found me, They smote me, they wounded me; The keepers of the walls took away my mantle from me.
+The watchmen who go about the city found me.
+They beat me.
+They bruised me.
+The keepers of the walls took my cloak away from me.